Granulomatosis with polyangiitis: Causes

 The cause of GPA is unknown, although microbes, such as bacteria and viruses, as well as genetics, have been implicated in its pathogenesis.

 Pathophysiology

-Classic microscopic features of GPA include inflammation of blood vessels associated with poorly formed granulomas, necrosis, and many giant cells.
+Classic microscopic features of GPA include inflammation of blood vessels featuring poorly formed granulomas, necrosis, and many giant cells.
 Bacterial colonization with Staphylococcus aureus has been hypothesized as an initiating factor of the autoimmunity seen in people with GPA.
 Several genes involved in the immune system including PTPN22, CTLA4, and human leukocyte antigen genes may influence the risk of developing GPA.

-Antineutrophil cytoplasmic antibodies (ANCAs) now are widely presumed to be responsible for the inflammation in GPA.
+Antineutrophil cytoplasmic antibodies (ANCAs) are now widely presumed to be responsible for the inflammation in GPA.
 The typical ANCAs in GPA are those that react with proteinase 3, an enzyme prevalent in neutrophil granulocytes.
 In vitro studies have found that ANCAs can activate neutrophils, increase their adherence to endothelium, and induce their degranulation that can damage endothelial cells.
 This phenomenon could cause extensive damage to the vessel wall, especially to arterioles.